New Russia Barometer II Questionnaire

 Q. People differ in what they believe.
 Do you agree or disagree with the following statements?

-Definitely agree/Generally agree/Generally disagree/Definitely
+Definitely agree/Generally agree/Generally disagree/Definitely disagree

 190) Miracle stories in the Bible did not really happen